Florian Alt

 Florian Alt (born 30 April 1996 in Gummersbach) is a German Grand Prix motorcycle racer.
-He currently competes in the Endurance FIM World Championship aboard a Yamaha YZF-R1.
+He currently competes in the EuroMoto Superbike Championship aboard a Honda CBR1000RR.
 He was the 2012 Red Bull MotoGP Rookies Cup champion.
-He has previously competed in the IDM Superbike Championship, where he was runner-up in 2016 and 2017, the CEV Moto2 Championship, finishing runner-up in 2014 and the IDM 125GP Championship.
+He has previously competed in the FIM Endurance World Championship, the CEV Moto2 Championship, and has finished runner-up in 2014 and the IDM 125GP Championship.

-In 2020, Alt was returning on the IDM Superbike 1000, racing for Team Wilbers-BMW-Racing in a BMW S 1000 RR.
+In 2023, Alt won the IDM Superbike Championship, racing for Holzhauer Racing Promotion.

 In 2022, Alt won the Bol d'Or 24 hour endurance race together with teammates Erwan Nigon und Steven Odendaal on a Yamaha R1.
 In the same year he finished a career best of third in the Endurance World Championship.